Codecademy/docs/content/python/concepts/built-in-functions/terms/any/any.md

     fire_type and acceptable_level
   ]

-  # Add pokemon to team if poison-/fire-type and is level 25 or higher.
+  # Add pokemon of poison-/fire-type and level 25 or higher.
   if any(necessary_to_win_battle):
     add_pokemon_to_team(p["name"])